juliogomez/devops/README.md

 <img src="./images/myhero-ui-only-2.png">
 </p>

-Please notice the heading has changed to "Make your voice HEARD!!!".
+Please notice the heading has changed to "Make your voice HEARD!".

 This means that just by pushing new code to your repo, it automatically triggered the whole pipeline process that ended up with your deployment being updated!
 How cool is that??